Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 2) Transition foods gradually

-If you need to change foods, do it slowly over about a week, or longer for sensitive cats.
+If you need to change foods, do it slowly over several days instead of all at once.

 3) Reduce hairball triggers